 Laboratory analysis of drill samples has been completed in accordance with standard industry practices.
-Samples from the exploration and resource drilling programs at Tasiast have been analyzed at both the onsite "Mine lab" managed first by SGS Mineral Services ("SGS"), later by ALS Global ("ALS") and presently by MSA Labs.
+As part of the construction phase of the Tasiast mining operation by Red Back, an on-site analytical facility was also built and commissioned in 2007.
+The lab was managed under contract by SGS Mineral Services from commissioning through September 2012.
+Between September 2012 and May 2019 the lab was managed by ALS Global, but since then it has been managed by MSA Labs.
 In addition, numerous external analytical labs were used during the West Branch Resource drilling program (approximately 2008 - 2012).